mmetesreau/quicklaunch/README.md

 # Quicklaunch

-If like me, you have too many favorites and you think that finding links in Betlic summary pages is slow then Quicklaunch may help you.
+If like me, you have too many favorites then Quicklaunch may help you.

 Quicklaunch is a chrome's extension which bring a custom search bar and provide a way to find link like this: